-Minerva administered the CLA+ test to provide an outside assessment of the effectiveness of the first-year curriculum.
+Minerva administered the CLA+ test to provide an outside assessment of the effectiveness of aspects of the first-year curriculum (a subset of the critical thinking and problem-solving learning outcomes we teach).
 The assessment was given at the beginning and end of the fall and spring terms to first-year students and at graduation.
 The Council for Aid to Education administers the CLA+ each year to more than 20,000 undergraduate students attending approximately 100 different colleges and universities.
 More information about the CLA+ is available here.
 The table below gives the percentiles that Minerva students achieved when compared with freshmen and seniors at other institutions.

-Minerva administers the State of Minerva (SOM) survey at the end of each academic semester to collect self-reported data from students.
-The Spring 2019 survey, plus other tracking measures, covered the Classes of 2019 through 2022 and provided the following data on student self-reported engagement and learning.
+Minerva administers multiple surveys throughout the year to collect self-reported data from students.
+The 2019–2020 surveys, plus other tracking measures, covered the Graduating classes of 2019 and 2020 and the four cohorts of 2020 through 2023, providing the following data on student self-reported engagement and learning.

 This 21-month, part-time graduate program is designed to impart key professional skills, with an emphasis on research, analysis, and practical decision-making.
 Students learn how to interpret complex data, ﬁnd rational conclusions, devise potential solutions, and evaluate the implications of their choices.